-'Blessed Jesu, it is not the loss of a few horses I mind!' roared Arthur.
-'Three have defied me to my face.
+''' 'Three have defied me to my face.
 How long do you think it will be before the rot sets in with the rest?'

 Gwenhwyvar, bright seraph in a cool white mantle, leaned close.
 'Allow me to go to my people,' she soothed.
 'The Erean kings are willing.
-Indeed, they are eager to repay the debt they oweBritain.
+Indeed, they are eager to repay the debt they owe Britain.
 You need only ask.'

 'It would do no harm to replace the riders and warriors we have lost,' Bedwyr argued.
-'It may be that the arrival of the Irish lords will shame the weak-willed and encourage the loyal.'
+'It may be that the arrival of the Irish lords will shame the '''

+weak-willed and encourage the loyal.'

-'That would be no bad thing,' Gwalchavad offered, adding: 'I welcome any man who stands beside me in this fight.'
+'That would be no bad thing,' Gwalchavad offered, adding: 'I welcome any man

+who stands beside me in this fight.'